Twig6943/Vanilla/README.md

 ![Logo](https://github.com/Twig6943/VanillaLinuxLauncher/assets/119701717/1a78f302-c690-4ce4-9fec-448d708bf886)

 Allows you to run Roblox clients and host servers on Linux.
-(Heavily Work-in-progress repository)
+(Heavily Work-in-progress repository) (Please dont use RFD instead of this. this doesnt even work as of rn.
+There's no point of following the intructions.)

 ### Current clients and servers:
 Status|Architecture